Drugs and Alcohol

 Alcohol consumption and alcohol content can vary from country to country.
-In some locations, the consumption of alcohol is not permitted.
+In some locations, the consumption of alcohol is not permitted at all.
+Some areas may not permit women to drink in public.
 Be aware of any religious holidays, cultural norms, and laws about alcohol consumption.
-Some areas may not permit women drinking in public.

 Make yourself aware of the cultural norms when it comes to alcohol consumption.
 Ask yourself a few questions:

 - Do people have just one pint with dinner or out with friends?

 - Is it the norm to become intoxicated while at a pub or dance hall?

 - How is public intoxication or public consumption viewed in your host country?